hernanmd/ApplicationSecurity/repository/ApplicationSecurity.package/ASTestCheckPoint.class/README.md

-Check point for a testing scenarios like development.
+Check point for a testing scenarios like development or running test suite.